 Wheelchair-accessible vans and other transport vehicles are on-call 24 hours a day on Commencement weekend.
 To schedule a pick-up, please call 203-432-9255 (or dial 2-WALK from blue campus phones).
 Please call 30 minutes before desired pick-up.
 Please let the dispatcher know whether you need an accessible van or if you can be accommodated by a sedan or SUV.

 Although shuttles are available to take Commencement guests to some diploma ceremonies, the streets surrounding Old Campus are extremely congested.
 Guests of colleges and schools at a distance from Old Campus may find it convenient to use a wheelchair for frail family members.
-Unfortunately, due to a limited quantity of complimentary wheelchairs and a high volume of requests, we regret that we are no longer taking wheelchair reservations for Commencement 2017.
-If you have not already reserved a wheelchair but would like to be placed on the waiting list, please fill out this webform.
+If you have not already reserved a wheelchair, please fill out this webform.